TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 :url: https://embed.grasple.com/exercises/0a053b62-1e2c-4994-93eb-10e8f99a88dc?id=93701
 :label: grasple_exercise_6_1_T1
 :dropdown:
-:description: To verify whether a number is an eigenvalue of a (2x2) matrix.
+:description: To verify whether a number is an eigenvalue of a $2\times2$-matrix.

 ::::::

 Note that the proposition handles our third question as well.
-If $\lambda$ has been shown to be an eigenvalue of $A$, then the corresponding eigenvectors are the (nonzero) solutions of the homogeneous linear system {eq}`Eq:Eigenvalues:EigenvalueEquation`.
+If $\lambda$ has been shown to be an eigenvalue of $A$, then the corresponding eigenvectors are the (nonzero) solutions of the homogeneous linear system in Equation {eq}`Eq:Eigenvalues:EigenvalueEquation`.

 Let us now have a look at a $3\times3$-matrix.